-Split air conditioning systems are also a type of central cooling, but they are ductless and not built into forced-air furnaces.
+Ductless split air conditioning systems can also come with a heating function in which the system essentially runs in reverse, heating the indoors.
 Like central air conditioning, they consist of an indoor and outdoor unit that work together by extracting hot air from inside your home and expelling it outside through the compressor.

 The indoor unit (or units, as more than one may be needed in larger homes) is usually mounted high on the walls, on the ceiling, or on the floor.
 Because no ductwork is involved, split air conditioning systems are recommended for condos, home extensions, and older homes with thick walls.

 - Ability to set different temperatures for different rooms